akdor1154/python-csql/docs/api_dialect.rst

 rendering parameters differently, all the way through to pre-processing and assembling Queries in an arbitrary way.

-To customize rendering with your own implementations, pass an :class:`csql.Overrides` to :meth:`csql.Query.build` or :func:`csql.Q` ``overrides``.
+To customize rendering with your own implementations, pass an :class:`csql.overrides.Overrides` to :meth:`csql.Query.build` or :func:`csql.Q` ``overrides``.
 For example:

 .. code-block:: py